-This can have an effect on employer contribution rates as the funding position of the Pension Fund is measured at the triennial valuations.
+Section G sets out the Administering Authority's approach to investing the assets.
+To the extent that the assets invested in may have volatile returns in the short-term, this can have an effect on employer contribution rates as the funding position of the Pension Fund is measured at the triennial valuations.
 The impact of this can be reduced by smoothing adjustments at each actuarial valuation.
-Smoothing adjustments recognise that markets can rise and fall too far